patange1996/website1_nevadaepro/README.md

 Note: The first spider nevadapro_2 will scrape the data specified in the dict or json format.
 Note: The second spider nevadaepro_download_files will download the attachments from the each url and store it in the downloaded_files in the homedirectory
-Note: The first spder and second spider share a common database named database.csv where all the url's of the form reside.
+Note: The first spider and second spider share a common database named database.csv where all the url's of the form reside.